Skip to main content

 driftless context update auth-flow --status reviewed

-driftless sync # shows stale topics and what changed
+driftless sync # shows drifted topics and what changed

 driftless context doctor # full health audit across all topics

-driftless context get --diff # staleness for current local (uncommitted) changes
+driftless context get --diff # drift for current local (uncommitted) changes

 Only pushes to tracked branches.
-PRs do not trigger staleness; they trigger PR observation instead (sticky context comments listing relevant topics).
-This distinction keeps staleness meaningful: a push to main or staging means the code has actually changed, while a PR is still under review and may not merge.
+PRs do not trigger drift; they trigger PR observation instead (the match is recorded, and the Auditor, if configured, reviews and comments only when it has a finding).
+This distinction keeps drift meaningful: a push to main or staging means the code has actually changed, while a PR is still under review and may not merge.